 - In Skyrim, this happens to you during the quest "The Forsworn Conspiracy".

-- Halo 4 Dr. Halsey is made into this, by her superiors, by calling her methods of recruiting SPARTAN-IIs as abhorrent, simply to justify that the SPARTAN-IVs are better than them.
+- Halo 4 Dr. Halsey is made into this, by her superiors, by calling her methods of recruiting SPARTAN-IIs as abhorrent, simply to justify that the SPARTAN-IVs are better than them (and to keep the knowledge that the UNSC allowed the kidnapping and genetic modification of children to take place to make the SPARTAN IIs.

 - Angra Mainyu aka Avenger from Fate/stay night.
 An ordinary man, his fellow villagers one day declared him to be the reason all of their sinful urges existed and tortured him for the rest of his life in an attempt to purge themselves of evil.
 Because his death brought them a form of salvation he technically qualified as a Heroic Spirit, but as a Servant during the Third War he was as weak as a human.
 After he was killed the Grail interpreted his existence as a "wish" by those villagers for there to exist a God of Evil, which it then attempted to grant.